martinpz/Spark-RDF-Analyzer/README.md

         </profiles>
 </settings>
 ```
-## Things to Note

-While deploying the war file to the container by running the eclipse java program you might get into the problem that the `sib200Ranking.parquet` file will not be generated.

-If this happens, one possible cause of the problem is `line 37` of the `CaluculateRanking.java` which is responsible for generating the ranking file on a path on the cluster.
-Just comment it out and uncomment the `line 40` which is responsible for generating the ranking file on localhost path.

 ## Run the Spark RDF Analyzer
 - Check out the project and import it into eclipse as a maven project.
 - Set up a new run configuration for it.